stefaandesmet2003/hometrainer/README.md

 Have fun!

-# Fixing Gradient Feedback in MyWhoosh
+# Fixing Gradient Feedback in MyWhoosh -> fixed in MyWhoosh version 4.0.0
-https://stefaandesmet2003.github.io/hometrainer/mywhooshsetup.html
+Note : this issue in MyWhoosh seems to be fixed in version 4.0.0 (first version with virtual gears). https://stefaandesmet2003.github.io/hometrainer/mywhooshsetup.html

 Currently resistance control / gradient feedback doesn't seem to work in the MyWhoosh app on a number of older indoor trainers, including Elite Direto, when connected over BLE.